MindaugasBalakauskas/SwiftUIDemo/README.md

 # SwiftUIDemo

-This app demonstrates the use of UI elements in SwiftUI in MVVVM Architectural pattern.
+This app demonstrates the use of UI elements in SwiftUI and in MVVVM Architectural pattern.

 Use of "https://fruityvice.com/api/fruit/all" API to populate the fruit list and each fruit detailed data.